What services does CAPS offer?

 If I go to CAPS, does that mean there's something wrong with me?

-Whatever reasons and experiences are prompting you to utilize CAPS services, seeking a confidential, non-judgmental space for yourself in therapy to attend to your well-being does not mean that something is wrong with you.
+Whatever reasons and experiences prompt you to utilize CAPS services, seeking a confidential, non-judgmental space for yourself in therapy to attend to your well-being does not mean something is wrong with you.
 Oftentimes, processing your thoughts, feelings, and experiences with a neutral professional can assist you in clarifying and identifying your needs and goals, seeing different perspectives, finding alternative behaviors or coping strategies for yourself, and more.

 What can I talk with my counselor about?